crobox/clickhouse-scala-client/README.md

 ```
 ### Query settings

 Every call to the client accepts an implicit `QuerySettings` object which can override settings for that specific query.

-You can also set the query id so that you can track/kill/replace running queries.
+ - You can set the query id so that you can track/kill/replace running queries.
+ - You can mark the query as idempotent and it will be retried for all exceptions when running the `ClickhouseSink`(Indexer), or running queries using `client.query/client.execute`.
+ - You can set specific clickhouse query settings to override the default ones
+ - You can use a different clickhouse profile
+ - You can run the query as a different user

 ```scala
 val client: ClickhouseClient